Srinivasaimandi/express-api-demo/README.md

 # Express API Demo
 ## ❓What is this Repository about?
-This repository contains demo api developed to server the automation purpose for my other repositories
+This repository contains demo users app developed to server the automation purpose for my other repositories

 ## ⌘ Getting Started
 **Prerequisite**